 The construction of the rockfall shelter at this location poses a number of engineering challenges, due to the limited access with the track sandwiched between high cliffs on one side and the sea on the other, as well as ensuring this work doesn’t result in lengthy closures of this critical rail artery to the south west.

 The design has been carefully developed to ensure that it provides the protection the railway needs but is buildable in this hard-to-access location and that the appearance of the new structure is appropriate to its setting.

-The structure needs to be robust enough to protect the railway line from falling rocks and other cliff material as well as be resistant to the harsh coastal environment, so this new section of the rockfall shelter will be built out of 6.2m long pre-cast reinforced concrete sections, to form the 209m extension.
+The structure needs to be robust enough to protect the railway line from falling rocks and other cliff material as well as be resistant to the harsh coastal environment, so this new section of the rockfall shelter is being built out of pre-cast reinforced concrete sections.

 The design of the new rockfall shelter is open-sided to allow rail passengers to enjoy the views of the beautiful south west coastline.
 It will be covered by a cushioning material to absorb the impact of any rockfalls as well as promoting vegetation growth.

 Environmental protection is a key focus for the project and, following early feedback from Teignbridge District Council, Network Rail has carried out additional studies and submitted reports that set out its approach to ecological protection and management of potential impacts on wildlife habitats.
 These include: